antmicro/benchalot/README.md

 samples: 5
 ```

-Benchmarker will use this configuration to run these three commands:
+Benchalot will use this configuration to run these three commands:

 ```bash
 gzip plot.png -c > output